-- 1. The respondent's relevant disciplinary history (see General Principle No. 2). - 2.
+- 1. An individual respondent's Disciplinary and Arbitration History, or a respondent firm's relevant disciplinary history (see General Principle No. 2). - 2.
 Whether an individual or member firm respondent accepted responsibility for and acknowledged the misconduct to his or her employer (in the case of an individual) or a regulator prior to detection and intervention by the firm (in the case of an individual) or a regulator. - 3.
 Whether an individual or member firm respondent voluntarily employed subsequent corrective measures, prior to detection or intervention by the firm (in the case of an individual) or by a regulator, to revise general and/or specific procedures to avoid recurrence of misconduct.